 You Make the Call!
 Here’s the Scenario: A coin is flipped at the beginning of the match to determine serve & side.
 At the end of the 1st game, serve ...

 You Make the Call!
 Here’s the Scenario: During the serve, the server’s feet are positioned outside of the imaginary extension of the sideline.
 The opponents miss the return.
 What’s the ...

 You Make the Call!
 Here’s the Scenario: You attempt the serve, but swing and miss.
 Try again?
 What’s the call?
 In both tennis and ping-pong, if you swing at the ...

 The rules about what's legal in-and-around the non-volley zone generally elicits strong opinions – particularly for those not knowledgeable about the "official" rules.
 Here are some scenarios and examples that may very well generate discussion at your local courts.

-Your local pickleball courts are undoubtedly a place — a sandbox if you will — where new techniques are tested, strategies devised and where rule interpretations are discussed, argued and eventually ...
+Your local pickleball courts are undoubtedly a place — a sandbox if you will — where new techniques are tested, strategies devised, and where rule interpretations are discussed, argued, and ...